vvvuPurdue/CS180_Project5/README.md

 	* main
 		* Creates and loops the authentication menu.
 	* startingMenu
-		* Creates the authentication menu.
+		* Opens the authentication menu.
 This gives the user the choice to login or create a new account.
 Returns 0 to login, 1 to create account and -1 to close the window.
 	* login
-		* Creates the login menu.
+		* Shows the login menu.
 Returns true if successful and false if an error occured or if the user wants to cancel.
 Also displays error messages if there are errors.
 	* createAccount
-		* Creates the create account menu.
+		* Shows the create account menu.
 Returns true if successful and false if an error occured or if the user wants to cancel.
 Also displays error messages if there are errors.
 	* showMainMenu
-		* Creates the main menu.
+		* Shows the main menu.
 Using this menu, the user can access the friends list, the account profile and search for other accounts.
 Also keeps the menu updated in case account information was updated.
 	* showProfile
 		* Shows the user profile in a new window.
 If the person viewing the profile is the user, allows for the editing of account info.
 If the person view the